JonasFocke01/github_issue_roulette/README.md

 ## Installation

+1. Install the [github cli](https://cli.github.com/) and authenticate
-Pick a release, download the binary and GOGOGO
+2. Pick a release, download the binary and GOGOGO

 ### Building from source